 Liability insurance

 Liability insurance covers the legal liability of the person insured.
-This means the insurer would pay out where the landlord has been responsible for negligence for example.
+For example, the insurer would pay out where the landlord is responsible for negligence.

-Ultimately, it would be for the courts to decide on whether a person is liable for a loss.
+Ultimately, it is for the courts to decide whether a person is liable for a loss.
 A liability insurer will sometimes step in and handle the claim and respond to it on behalf of its policyholder.

 New build warranties

-In cases of new build properties there could be a warranty.
+In new build properties there could be a warranty.
 Warranty providers are usually responsible for setting build standards in line with the Buildings Regulations or higher standards.

-In the first 2 years, the developer will be responsible for making good any defects and snagging.
-After 2 years the warranty provider will step in where there is a defect which is more than just cosmetic or a breach of one of the standards that requires remedial action.
+In the first 2 years, the developer will be responsible for fixing any defects and snagging.
+After 2 years, the warranty provider will step in where there is a defect which is more than just cosmetic.
+Or a breach of one of the standards that requires remedial action.

 In respect of your home, the following is usually the position: